m-r-hunt/aoc2019/readme.md

-My solutions to Advent of Code 2019 in F#.
-I originally started in some other languages (spreadsheet formulas, python) so I'm still catching up.
+My solutions to Advent of Code 2019 in Python.
+I had some ambitions to use other languages but this is really what I've ended up with for practical reasons.

-Written using .Net Core to build.